Swiftaff/svelte-inside-server-rendered-app/README.md

 7. See next section if you want to have more control over when and where the svelte app appears

-## Step 3.b - embed the demo svelte app dynamically, and into a div with any id
+## Step 3.b - embed the demo svelte app dynamically, with optional props, and into a div with any id

-TODO
+Embedding a svelte app to appear in one div immediately is usually fine.
+But there are other scenarios where you might like more control, like:

+-   you just want to make a LITTLE bit of your app reactive because most of it works fine being server-rendered
+-   or you want multiple little bits of your app to be reactive
+-   or you want to add a fancy interface to appear only when you click a button in one or multiple places based on the same svelte app
+-   or be able to server-render a list of companies as json in your html markup, for the svelte app to consume when it starts